mulderp/mulderp.github.com/_posts/2016-01-26-marvin-minsky-passed-away.md

 ---
+layout: post
 title: RIP Marvin Minsky
-layout: post
-tags: ai
+tags: AI
 ---
 Much of engineering and programming is about solving puzzles, learning and making discoveries.
 That there are many emotions (like joy, fun, awe, pain, surprise) in thinking were one of the lessons prof. Minsky taught me.
-And, it was one of the ideas of starting my blog "[thinking_on thinking](http://hinkingonthinking.com)".
+And, it was one of the ideas of starting my blog "[thinking_on thinking](http://thinkingonthinking.com)".

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-pb3z2w9gDg" frameborder="0" allowfullscreen></iframe>